Beauty and the Beast (franchise)

 Beauty and the Beast is a Disney media franchise comprising a film series and additional merchandise.
 The success of the original 1991 American animated feature, Beauty and the Beast, directed by Gary Trousdale and Kirk Wise, led to three direct-to-video follow-up films, a live-action spin-off television series, a Disney World stage show, a Disney World restaurant, a trackless dark ride, several video games, merchandise, and the 10th longest-running musical in Broadway history, which was nominated for nine Tony Awards, winning for Best Costume Design.
-In March 2017, Disney released a live-action adaptation of the film.
+In March 2017, Disney released a live-action remake of the film.

-Belle was also added to Disney Consumer Products' Disney Princess franchise.
+Belle was also added to Disney Consumer Products' Disney Princess franchise, while Gaston, LeFou, the Wolves, and Forte are part of the Disney Villains franchise.

 Titles

-Animated films
+Animated feature films

-Beauty and the Beast is the original film of the franchise.
-It was directed by Gary Trousdale and Kirk Wise.
-It was produced by Walt Disney Feature Animation, and released in 1991.
-Beauty and the Beast is the 30th Disney animated feature film and belongs to an era known as the Disney Renaissance.
+The 1991 animated film Beauty and the Beast is the original film of the franchise.
+It was directed by Gary Trousdale and Kirk Wise and produced by Walt Disney Feature Animation.
+Beauty and the Beast belongs to an era known as the Disney Renaissance.
 The plot of the film is based on the fairy tale Beauty and the Beast by Jeanne-Marie Le Prince de Beaumont.
 In 2002, Beauty and the Beast was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 Beauty and the Beast: The Enchanted Christmas is the first direct-to-video installment of the film series and served as a holiday special.
 It was directed by Andrew Knight, and released on November 11, 1997.
-The film is set within the events of the first film, taking place after the fight with the wolves and before the Beast gives Belle the castle library & ballroom dance.
+Most of the film takes place in a flashback to a few weeks after the Beast saved Belle from the wolves but the beginning and the end take place one year after the events of the first film.

 Belle's Magical World is the second direct-to-video installment of the film series.
 It was directed by Cullen Blaine, Daniel de la Vega, Barbara Dourmashkin, Dale Kase, Bob Kline, Burt Medall, and Mitch Rochon.
-It was released on February 17, 1998, and is also set during the original film, taking place after Christmas, but before the fight against Gaston.
+It was released on February 17, 1998, and takes place during the events of the original film during the song “Something There.”

+Live-action feature films

 Belle's Tales of Friendship is a live-action/animated direct-to-video installment of the film series.
-It was directed by Jimbo Mitchell, and released on August 17, 1999.
-It is set during the original film, and was released in part to help promote Disney Channel's television series, Sing Me a Story with Belle.
+It was directed by Jimbo Mitchell, and released on August 17, 1999 to help promote Disney Channel's television series, Sing Me a Story with Belle.

-Live-action film

-On March 17, 2017, Disney released a live-action adaptation of the film, which was directed by Bill Condon.
-The movie stars Emma Watson as Belle, Dan Stevens as the Beast, Luke Evans as Gaston, Ewan McGregor as Lumière, Ian McKellen as Cogsworth, Emma Thompson as Mrs. Potts, Kevin Kline as Maurice, and Josh Gad as LeFou.
+A live-action remake of Disney's 1991 animated feature film of the same name was released in March 2017, directed by Bill Condon.
+The film stars Emma Watson as Belle, Dan Stevens as the Beast, Luke Evans as Gaston, Ewan McGregor as Lumière, Ian McKellen as Cogsworth, Emma Thompson as Mrs. Potts, Kevin Kline as Maurice, and Josh Gad as LeFou.